-Mindfulness meditation with yoga in the foothills of the Atlas mountains
+Mindfulness meditation with yoga and crystal bowl sound healing in the foothills of the Atlas mountains

 Best for: Those who want to learn and understand the essence of mindfulness and how to incorporate it into their lives, but in an accessible way and relaxed setting.

 Not for: Hardcore yogis who want to deepen their practice, anyone looking for a detox diet and those who want to fully retreat in an enclosed setting (this is a functioning hotel and there are other guests staying).

 Mindfulness Journeys runs date-specific group retreats in January at the exquisite countryside hotel Kasbah Beldi, a charming oasis surrounded on all sides by orange-tinted desert hills with majestic snowy peaks of the Atlas Mountains resplendent in the distance.
 Only fifty minutes drive from Marrakech Airport, it is the perfect place to escape from life outside.
 You’ll be in a group, which shares private spaces away from other hotel guests.
 Unwind with daily yoga and crystal bowl sound healing to immerse yourself in dedicated meditation and mindfulness practices – the kind you simply can not gain from downloading the latest app.
 Mindfulness Journeys also offers virtual retreats.

 The setting of Kasbah Beldi is spectacular.
 Your daily routine is immaculately organised by Shannon – there is barely a moment you have to make a decision for yourself.
 The hotel staff are delightful and endlessly accommodating, whether procuring Moroccan mint tea, moving beds into the sun by the pool, serving meal after meal.
 You’re encouraged to switch off all devices and digitally detox.